sib-swiss/kgsteward/doc/graphdb.md

 ## First step with GraphDb

-Install (the Free version of) GraphDB from [Ontotext website](https://www.ontotext.com/products/graphdb/download/?ref=menu), then launch it.
+Install (the Free version of) GraphDB from [Ontotext website](https://www.ontotext.com/products/graphdb/download/?ref=menu).
+Launch it.
-By default the GraphDB user interface becomes available on http://localhost:7200
+By default, the GraphDB user interface is available at http://localhost:7200